$1 Million Winning Mega Millions Ticket Sold In Philadelphia

 PHILADELPHIA (CBS) – Someone in Philadelphia just became a millionaire!
 Pennsylvania Lottery officials say a Mega Millions ticket worth $1 million was sold in Philly for the Tuesday, May 25 drawing.

-The ticket was sold at Fairmount Pharmacy at 1900 Green St.READ MORE: Philadelphia Police: Couple Wanted For Vandalizing Holocaust Memorial Plaza On Benjamin Franklin Parkway
+The ticket was sold at Fairmount Pharmacy at 1900 Green St.READ MORE: 1 Killed, 2 Injured In Fiery Crash On Roosevelt Boulevard

 The store will receive a $5,000 bonus for selling the winning ticket.

-There was no jackpot-winning ticket sold for the May 25 Mega Millions drawing, which boosted the jackpot to a $22 million annuity value or $15 million cash.MORE NEWS: 2 Teens Killed, 1 Injured In 3 Separate Shootings Throughout Philadelphia
+There was no jackpot-winning ticket sold for the May 25 Mega Millions drawing, which boosted the jackpot to a $22 million annuity value or $15 million cash.MORE NEWS: 4 Firefighters, Civilian Injured When Fire Truck Crashes Into North Philadelphia Building

 The next Mega Millions drawing is on Friday.